typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 ).run
 ```

-If you are interested in logging solutions, we reccomend the library [log4cats](https://christopherdavenport.github.io/log4cats/)
+If you are interested in logging solutions, we recommend the library [log4cats](https://christopherdavenport.github.io/log4cats/)